 Re: Here’s a pretty popular debate…

 There are also those who believe that these are simply ‘The Rules’ or that to be a ‘Good’ person or christian is to never drink.
+Without any personal understanding or foundational belief, your doomed to failure in this respect.
+This is especially dangerous for children who simply get a list of facts to memorize and are told that drugs and alcohol are ‘bad’.

 The bottom line is, While understanding the consequences, mind-altering substances are NEVER an excuse for negative behaviors, poor decisions, or lack of self-respect.
 Cultural/lawful acceptance should never supersede moral or biblical standards.